ladislavovic/java-snippets/util-libraries/jgrapht.md

 * simple graph - graph which does not allows self-loops and multiple edges
 * multiple edges - allows more than one edge between the same vertex pair.
 In a directed graph, two edges between the same vertex pair but with opposite direction do not count as multiple edges
+* simple path - a simple path is a path in a graph which does not have repeating vertices.